 It is important to note that many businesses are limited on how many customers they can cater for at this time, so booking is highly recommended for all restaurants, spas, and attractions.
 Furthermore, some businesses are currently only open on specific days.
 This is changing regularly, so please do check the business’ websites and social media pages for the latest information.
 You may also be asked to provide contact details to businesses on entry, so please remember that this is simply to protect the health and safety of staff members and customers – you and your family included.

-At this time, unlimited travel is permitted within Queensland for Queenslanders, including overnight stays.
-The Queensland premier has nominated the date of July 10th for the Queensland border to re-open, however, this date may change.
-We recommend always checking local travel advice before you book.
+At this time, Queensland is open for all Australians except for those who are residing in Victoria or specific areas of New South Wales that have been identified as coronavirus hotspots.
+The situation is changing regularly, so we recommend always checking local travel advice before you book.
 Stay up to date with the latest travel restrictions and advice here.
 Please remember that although many of Noosa’s businesses are open and ready to welcome guests, social distancing measures must still be adhered to.